Replica 1: Assembling Replica 1

-Some care is required in assembling Replica 1 in particular proficient soldering technique is required.
-At KansasFest in July 2009 Briel held a workshop to help new Replica 1 owners construct their machine, Computerworld magazine editor Ken Gange documenting errors he made in process of completing a working machine.
+Some care is required in assembling Replica 1.
+In particular, proficient soldering technique is required.
+At KansasFest in July 2009 Briel held a workshop to help new Replica 1 owners construct their machine, Computerworld magazine editor Ken Gagne documenting errors he made in process of completing a working machine.

 Interfacing capability

 The original and Second Edition (SE) versions of the Replica 1 did not contain an Apple 1 compatible expansion connector (slot), but instead there was available an expansion board that could be connected and that did contain additional expansion slots.
-The Third Edition (TE) and later models do contain an Apple 1 compatible slot which can either be used to connect an additional Apple 1 compatible add-on board or to connect to the expansion board so additional original Appled or third party expansion boards can be attached.
+The Third Edition (TE) and later models do contain an Apple 1 compatible slot which can either be used to connect an additional Apple 1 compatible add-on board or to connect to the expansion board so additional original Apple or third party expansion boards can be attached.
 Expansion boards included the CFFA1 Card Reader and Multi I/O Board by Briel Computers.